Phishing Attack Statistics 2026: Reasons to Lose Sleep Over

 Culture of cyber resilience and security training

-By 2025, businesses must develop a culture of cyber resilience that integrates technology, people, and processes.
+By 2027, businesses must develop a culture of cyber resilience and security awareness training that integrates technology, people, and processes.
 This holistic approach will be essential for industries like energy, finance, and government, which face unique cybersecurity challenges in the age of advanced technologies.

 FAQ